 What are the key trends?

 The Implicit Regional Price Deflator measures the rate of inflation over time.
-The Tucson MSA posted a modest increase in inflation between 2009 and 2011 with rates of 0.7 %, 1.5%, and 2.6%, respectively.
+The Tucson MSA posted a modest increase in inflation between 2009 and 2011 with rates of 0.7 %, 1.5%, and 2.7%, respectively.
 During 2012, the inflation rate in Tucson dipped back below 2.0%.
-Between 2009 and 2016 the inflation rate in Tucson averaged 1.1% per year, slightly higher than the average rate of inflation for the state of Arizona.
+Between 2009 and 2017 the inflation rate in Tucson averaged 1.1% per year, slightly higher than the average rate of inflation for the state of Arizona.
 Arizona’s average inflation rate between 2009 and 2013 was less than 1.0% per year but wide fluctuations occurred during that time period.
 The average price level for Arizona fell by 0.6% in 2009.
 Arizona experienced a decline in the price level in 2009 due to a sharp decrease in housing costs which fell by nearly 2.5%.
-Tucson has seen a steady decrease in housing costs relative to the U.S. since 2008.

 How is it measured?